SKI GOGGLES | USER GUIDE

 how should ski goggles fit

 Everyone has a different face shape.
 That's why we at POP EYES offer ski goggles and snowboard goggles in different sizes, so that you can choose the best goggles for your face.
 The perfect fit of your ski goggles is important for comfort and protection.
 Our ski goggles should protect you from the sunshine, wind, cold and snowfall.
 To guarantee this, your ski goggles must fit snugly and fit perfectly with your ski helmet.
 The glasses shouldn't press and of course not slip.
 If you don't have an extremely wide or very narrow face, then all of our ski goggles will fit you perfectly.
-Do you have a broad face?
-Then we particularly recommend ski goggles BETTY and GREG!
-If you have a very slim woman's face, we recommend our ski goggles EMMA.
 When choosing your ski goggles, the shape of your ski helmet is also important: If your glasses and helmet do not match, a gap can appear on your forehead and your ski goggles cannot protect you perfectly.

 which ski goggle lens color is best

 The best ski goggles for poor visibility: Ideally, your ski goggles are perfectly tailored to the given weather and visibility conditions.
 The tint of the lens of the ski goggles and the mirror are very important for the light transmission and for your vision on the mountain.
 Less light penetrates through our ski goggles with dark and highly mirrored lenses than through our ski goggles with light and not strongly mirrored lenses.
 That is why we recommend our ski goggles with dark, mirrored lenses for sunny days on the mountain and our ski goggles with light lenses and a light mirror for days with fog and snowfall.